-Shield Platform Encryption's Bring Your Own Key (BYOK) feature gives you an extra layer of protection if there is unauthorized access to critical data.
-It could also help you meet the regulatory requirements that come with handling financial data, such as credit card numbers; health data, such as patient care records or insurance information; or other kinds of private data, such as social security numbers, addresses, and phone numbers.
-After you've set up your key material, you can use Shield Platform Encryption as you normally would to encrypt data at rest in your Salesforce org.
+Shield Platform Encryption's Bring Your Own Key (BYOK) feature gives you an extra layer of protection if there's unauthorized access to critical data.
+It can also help you meet the regulatory requirements that come with handling financial, health, or personal data.
+After you set up your key material, use Shield Platform Encryption as you always do to encrypt data at rest in your Salesforce org.